terryaney/Extensibility.ExcelDNA.Sample/Readme.md

 </ItemGroup>
 ```

-#### Read and Monitor `appsettings.json` File
+##### Read and Monitor `appsettings.json` File

 This was probably the trickiest part of the process.
-As Excel-DNA documentation has stated, [it does not want to include Dependency Injection into the project](https://github.com/Excel-DNA/ExcelDna/issues/20#issuecomment-135950407).
-This means that the `IConfiguration` interface is not available by default in the normal usage pattern.
-To get around this, I used the `Microsoft.Extensions.Configuration` package (and couple others) to read the `appsettings.json` file directly and bind it to a strongly typed settings object.
+I used the `Microsoft.Extensions.Configuration` package (and couple others) to read the `appsettings.json` file directly and bind it to a strongly typed settings object.
 This strongly typed settings object is a singleton and is accessed throughout the add-in via `AddIn.Settings`.

-Note: See [ExcelRna.Extensions.Hosting](https://github.com/altso/ExcelRna.Extensions.Hosting) for what seems like a possible solution for Dependency Injection in Excel-DNA.
-The project looks very promising, but I wanted to try and only use Excel-DNA for this project until Dependency Injection was a requirement.

 To monitor for changes (since `IOptionsSnapshot<T>` pattern is not available), I used a `FileSystemWatcher` to monitor the `appsettings.json` file for changes.
 When a change is detected, the settings are reloaded (with a little protection against multiple notifications inside [FileWatcherNotification](https://github.com/terryaney/Extensibility.Camelot.Excel.KAT/blob/main/src/Configuration/FileWatcherNotification.cs)).